Why Google Reviews Aren’t the Best Way to Find a Therapist (and What to Do Instead)

 That may be me.
 It may not be.
 Either way, you deserve a guide, not a Google result.

-I offer trauma-informed therapy for anxiety, perfectionism, and complex PTSD in Fort Walton Beach and Shalimar, FL.
+I offer trauma therapy for anxiety, perfectionism, and complex PTSD in Fort Walton Beach and Shalimar, FL.
 I specialize in Accelerated Resolution Therapy (ART) and work with high-achieving, emotionally intelligent adults who are tired of surface-level support and want real, lasting change.
-If you're looking for trauma therapy, anxiety counseling, or perfectionism support in Shalimar or Fort Walton Beach, FL, I'm here for the real work, not the marketing game.
+If you're looking for trauma therapy, anxiety counseling, or perfectionism support in Shalimar or Fort Walton Beach, FL, I'm here to help you do meaningful, lasting work.

 About the Author